frc1937/Crescendo2024/README.md

 ## VisionDrive Subsystem

 The `VisionDrive` command is responsible for integrating vision data into the control of the robot's Swerve drive system.
 It fetches distance and angle information from the `Vision` subsystem and calculates the appropriate forward and turn speeds to drive towards the detected object.

+## Shooter Command
+The `ShooterCommand` controlling the shooter subsystem.
+It provides a convenient way to orchestrate the shooter's pivot and flywheel angles, initiate shooting, and handle the stopping of the shooter subsystem.

+## Please add important info (if neccecry) about your code here, i just added the shooter as an example (not my code).